Making Beautiful and Useful Objects from Metal

 Welding and Plasma Cutting

 Plasma Cutting is a technique of cutting electrically conductive metals (steel, stainless steel, aluminum, brass, titanium, and copper), both thick and thin.
-The plasma torch can be controlled manually or through CNC (computer numeric control) to make precision cuts through metal.
+The plasma torch can be controlled manually or through CNC (computer numerical control, which uses pre-programmed instructions) to make precision cuts through metal.

 Upcoming Metal Fabrication Events